alyssabbell/book-shelf-app/book-shelf/README.md

 ### Login
 Once the application loads, you'll be required to login.
 There are 2 accounts you can use to login to the app to test it.
-1) username: harry
+1) username: harry,
     password: potter

-2) username: hermione
+2) username: hermione,
     password: granger

 ## Developed With